YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NULSUBSC
 --------------------

-NULSUBSC, Null subscripts are not allowed for region: xxxx
+NULSUBSC, XXXX Null subscripts are not allowed for current region

-Run Time Error: This indicates that a global variable specified a null subscript in a database reference that mapped to region xxxx, which does not accept null subscripts.
+Run Time/MUPIP Error: This indicates that a global variable specified a null subscript in a database file which does not accept null subscripts.
+The leading context (XXXX) specifies more about the event or location of the issue.

-Action: Look for the source of the null subscript(s).
-You can use GDE and/or DSE to remove the prohibition.
+Action: Look for the source of the null subscript(s) and consider whether they are appropriate or due to a coding error.
+If they are appropriate, use MUPIP SET -NULL_SUBSCRIPTS, and remember to make the same adjustment with GDE CHANGE REGION -NULL_SUBSCRIPTS to ensure the next time you recreate a database that the characteristic persists.

 ------------------
 NUMOFLOW